 Business deduction for work-related education.
-For 2015, if you drive your car to and from school and qualify to deduct transportation expenses, the amount you can deduct for miles driven from January 1, 2015, through December 31, 2015, is 57.5 cents a mile.
-See chapter 12 for more information.
+Generally, if you claim a business deduction for work-related education and you drive your car to and from school, the amount you can deduct for miles driven from January 1, 2020, through December 31, 2020, is 57.5 cents a mile.
+See chapter 12.

-What's New for 2016
+What's New for 2021